 A Better Way

 These threats are not slowing down, and cybercriminals are getting smarter as they search for ways to trap even the most warry of internet users.
-One important step to help protect yourself from cybercriminals is credit report and identity theft monitoring.
-Working with a credit report and identity theft monitoring service helps bring you alerts for suspicious activity.
+One important step to help protect yourself from cybercriminals is credit and identity theft monitoring.
+Working with a monitoring service helps bring you alerts for suspicious activity.
 You can also receive identity theft insurance and identity restoration assistance, giving you peace of mind if you’re target by a cybercriminal.
-Make sure your finances and your identity are protected.
+Make sure to get credit and identity protection.